-- have much more fun when travelling to a French or German speaking country - be able to study A Level French and/or German courses - add an extra dimension to your personal skills profile which will impress anyone who reads your CV.
+- have much more fun when travelling to a French or German speaking country. - be able to study A Level French and/or German courses. - add an extra dimension to your personal skills profile which will impress anyone who reads your CV.
 A language qualification will make you stand out from the crowd in your university and apprenticeship applications. - be in a stronger position to get a job in companies with international links or to work abroad.

-There are many Fernwood students who have continued their language studies at A Level and beyond and who are currently either living and working abroad or using their language skills in their employment in the UK in fields such as Business, Law, Management and Public Relations.
+There are many Fernwood students who have continued their language studies at A Level and beyond and who are currently either living and working abroad or using their language skills in their ampleument in the LW in fields such as their employment in the UK in fields such as Business, Law, Management and Public Relations.
 Being able to communicate in French and German can open many doors in life.
 You never know where it may lead!